RM Batch Files |

 Elevation ASL: Fixed unit elevation Above Sea Level – however if the elevation value entered is below map ground elevation this will be substituted from the interpolated SRTM data.
 Thus entering 0 metres will cause the map elevation to be used.

-Selecting a Map resolution of 30m per pixel with a Range of 60km would produce a radial plot on a 4000x4000 pixels picture covering a 120km x 120km square area.
+Map resolution and plot range: Selecting a Map resolution of 30m per pixel with a Range of 60km would produce a radial plot on a 4000x4000 pixels picture covering a 120km x 120km square area.

-Colour: The Hexadecimal codes in Blue-Green-Red order (as the required format for entry into the Batch file) for 15 basic colours are:
+Colour: The Hexadecimal codes in Blue-Green-Red order (as the required format for entry into the Batch file) for 15 basic colours are:-

 SRTM path: This has to be the path to your own SRTM data.
 When using my installer for 3-arcsecond data this resides in the folder located at C:\Radio Mobile\SRTM3, or if 1-arcsecond data is being used at C:\Radio Mobile\SRTM1.
 As an example when using another drive for Geodata this could be P:\Geodata\SRTM1.